adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/6/20

+* When starting working with another team, be very iterative.
+Ask for things that can make the work faster for you shamelessly.
+And get out some results fast.
+It is not necessary for those results to be great or perfect.
+We want both sides to be interested and to help the iterations improve.

 ## 27/6/20

 * Used the DMatrix format directly for the first time to score using a XGBoost model.

 ## 26/6/20

-* Found this new Python feature in latest release that allows merging of dictionaries using |.
+* Found this new Python feature in latest release that allows merging of dictionaries using the single vertical bar operator.
 Super cool!

 ## 25/6/20